 1940s Peasant Dress

-The folk or peasant look was very popular in 1940s summer time, especially with teenagers.
-The peasant blouse and dirndl skirt were by far the cutest and most comfortable outfit to wear for both young girls and women.
-The skirt was usually a fun print, stripe or check with a one or more wide ruffles along the bottom.
+The peasant look was very popular in mid 1940s summer time, especially with teenagers.
+The peasant blouse and dirndl skirt (also called an Alpine skirt) were by far the cutest and most comfortable outfit to wear for both young girls and women.
+The skirt had a gathered waistband and was usually a fun print, stripe or check with a one or more wide ruffles along the bottom.
 These ruffles were often trimmed in white lace or rickrack.

 The dress top had a gathered neckline and puffy sleeves or elastic gathered crop sleeves.
 While technically the dirndl is a skirt, peasant dresses connected a matching skirt and top together creating a dirndl dress.
 These often came in a folksy front lacing corset tops too.